Wren Inside My Shed?

 I backed off immediately and left the building.

-Today, he and I went for him to peek in and make a decision as to what to do about this nest.
+Today, he and I went for so that he could peek in and make a decision as to what to do about this bird nest.

 I looked first and there was a bird in the nest!